Combined pill

 How to take the 21-days pill

-• Select a specific time of the day and take your pills daily at the selected time until the pack is exhausted.
+• Select a specific time and take your pills daily at the selected time until the pack is exhausted.

 • After you have completed the pills for 21 days, take a 7-day break immediately (you may get a bleed during this period).

 • On the eighth day, start a new pack (it doesn’t matter if you are still bleeding).
-The eighth day usually falls on the same day of the week like that, on which you started your first pill on the previous pack.
+The eighth day usually falls on the same day of the week as when you started your first pill on the previous pack.

 How to take the everyday pills